vseryakov/alpinejs-app/README.md

 Render a template or component inside the container, by default the expression is to use variable `template`, it is defined in every `app.AlpineComponent` class.

-On change a template or component is shown, this can be an alternative to the `x-if` Alpine directive.
+This can be an alternative to the `x-if` Alpine directive.

 ```html
 <div x-template></div>